girlscript/winter-of-contributing/Java/Classes and Methods/Methods basics (structure, return type etc.)/Java Method basics.md

          }
       }

-      The output of the above fucntion: A
+   The output of the above function: A

  Here the methodRankPoints() doesn't return any value to main method because there is no return type here.
 It's void.
  Rather the methodRankPoints() just prints the result and ends the program.